INTRO TO PSI AND COMPUTATION

 Daily Tracks Update

-Yeah about that.
-As per that last post Twitter is out.
+Yeah so about that last post Twitter is now totally out.
 We’ll be updating some new status shortly.
 In the mean time a few bits as we take up some slack.
 Line 6 just released the 3.5 update for Helix and it is a total destroyer.
 Literally a brand new day.
 I’ve also just barely scratched the surface of Omnisphere 2.8 which I can fairly say is a long distance from Omnisphere 1 , which was already incredible.
 Sound designers have created patch libraries for all of the synth hardware profiles.
 These are native Omnisphere patches you get to use and build on whether you have the hardware or not.
 Proggers and experimental musos of all types should immediately check those out.
 I found up front in one hardware profile alone enough sitting there to save weeks of programming time.
 It was jaw dropping because there were a couple of things I was literally programming right then that needed another week of work.
 So the update paid for itself almost instantly.

 08/31/22 11:20 ET